fitzcodes/fitzcodes.github.io/README.md

 # Thomas Fitzgerald

-Yo welcome to my world.
+Hi, welcome to my world.
 Stick around long enough and you might learn something about me.

 ### About
 JavaScript Developer.
 My jam is creating beautiful and responsive websites with HTML, CSS, JavaScript and REACT.
 I think contributing to Open Source is incredibly important and essential to growth as a developer.